syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ## RangeController

 The [`rangeController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangeController.html) property is used to set the maximum and minimum values for the chart in the viewport.
 In the minimum and maximum properties of the axis, you can specify the minimum and maximum values with respect to the entire data source.
-In the visibleMinium and visibleMaximum properties, you can specify the values to be viewed in the viewed port i.e. range controller's start and end values respectively.
+In the visibleMinimum and visibleMaximum properties, you can specify the values to be viewed in the viewed port i.e. range controller's start and end values respectively.

 Here you need to specify the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/minimum.html), [`maximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/maximum.html), [`visibleMinimum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/visibleMinimum.html), and [`visibleMaximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/visibleMaximum.html) properties to the axis and the axis values will be visible with respect to visibleMinimum and visibleMaximum properties.